rcjj98/tp/docs/UserGuide.md

 Format: `edit [p] INDEX <n/NAME> <p/PHONE_NUMBER> <e/EMAIL> <a/ADDRESS> <j/JOB_POSITION> <s/STAGE>` <br><br>

 * At least one of the optional fields must be provided. <br>
-* Edits the applicant at the specified `INDEX`. `INDEX` refers to the numerical position of the interview in the applicant list.
-The index must be a positive integer 1, 2, 3, …​
+* Edits the applicant at the specified `INDEX`. `INDEX` refers to the numerical position of the interview in the applicant list. `INDEX` must be a positive integer 1, 2, 3, …​

 View constraints on flags and parameters [here](#flags-and-parameters-format-constraints)